chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 The addresses set for demonstration purposes are just the longest running nodes I could find and are likely run by Ambrosus.
 Now lets add your node in there.
-Set visibility of layers according to your nodetype ATLAS or APOLLO (each single or multiple) and click on it's according online status layer.
+Set visibility of layers according to your nodetype ATLAS or/and APOLLO (each single or multiple) and click on it's according online status layer.
 For multiple repeat this step for each node you want to monitor.
 On the right side there is the option to switch between common, which is mainly UI settings and widget-specific, which contains the whole Applescript to pull a nodes online status into the dashboard.
 Just enter your nodes public address into the script und click save at the top when the option comes up.